-- Concurrent administration of high doses of St. John’s wort is contraindicated with the following drugs: warfarin, digoxin, and cyclosporine, as well as indinavir and related anti-HIV drugs.
+- Concurrent administration of high doses of St. John’s wort is contraindicated with the following medicines: warfarin, digoxin, and cyclosporine, as well as indinavir and related anti-HIV drugs.

-- St. John’s wort may interact with a number of drugs, possibly via cytochrome P-450 induction.
+- St. John’s wort may interact with some drugs, possibly via cytochrome P-450 induction.

 - Practitioners should avoid prescribing St. John’s wort if patients are taking immune suppressants (cyclosporine) cardiac glycosides (digoxin), HIV nonnucleoside reverse transcriptase inhibitors (nevirapine) 1 and other HIV protease inhibitors (indinavir), the chemotherapeutic drug irinotecan (Camptosar) 2, and the anticoagulants warfarin and phenprocoumon.